asadprodhan/sangerFlow/README.md

 ### **temp**

-This directory contains all the intermediate files in case you will need to have a look at them
+This directory contains all the intermediate files in case you will need to have a look at them.

 ### **work**

 This directory contains one sub-directory per sample.
 The work directory is created by Nextflow by default.
-You can delete it to free up space in your computer
+You can delete it to free up space in your computer.

 <br />